 Country Number 16

 Now in Singapore, my map was useless!
 Because of its large scale, the word Singapore covered nearly all of the country.
-There was only one road showing, a motorway, so I had to go for it!
+And there was only one road showing, which was a motorway, so I had to go for it!
 I don’t mind motorway cycling as a last resort, as I feel pretty safe on the hard shoulder in my own lane.
 But I sometimes wonder if I have a death wish when I try and cross four lanes of fast-moving motorway traffic when the motorway splits!

 Halfway down the motorway, the heavens opened.
 Fearing for my safety, I took shelter under a bridge, along with a monkey!
 Others quickly joined us, also sheltering from the rain.
-As we all waited for the rain to pass, a police car came past.
+As we all waited for the rain to pass, a police car passed.
 And I suddenly remembered that chewing gum was banned!
 And what was I doing, chewing gum!
 I quickly swallowed it just in case he stopped.
 He didn’t.
 But I must remember to keep my gum away.

 I made it to Singapore city and found a hotel in Chinatown.
-The room is pretty small, made even smaller by having my bike with me.
-But I’m more than happy to have to climb over it to get in and out!
+The room is small, made even smaller by having my bike with me.
+But I’m more than happy to climb over it to get in and out!
 The hotel is also surprisingly cheap, granted it’s a bit more expensive than what I’ve been paying.
 But a lot cheaper than I’d expected.

 Subscribe to Garry’s blog and follow Garry’s journey around the world.
 Plus, you’ll receive news and updates on future tours.